Persona Q: Shadow of the Labyrinth: Release

 Persona Q was announced in 2013 alongside several other Persona titles: the mainline entry Persona 5, a spin-off title Persona 4: Dancing All Night, and the PlayStation 3 port of Persona 4 Arena Ultimax.
 The game was released in Japan on June 5, 2014.
 People who pre-ordered the game received a special soundtrack sampler CD.
-The CD features select original music from the game, in addition to special re-arrangements by the Atlus sound team that can only be heard on this CD.
+The CD features select original music from the game, in addition to special arrangements by the Atlus sound team that can only be heard on this CD.
 The full soundtrack was released on July 16.
 A manga adaptation illustrated by Akaume was produced for the Dengeki Maoh magazine from 2014.
 Two manga adaptations were released in 2015: a Persona 4 manga Side: P4 written by Mizunomoto, and a Persona 3 manga Side: P3 written by Sō Tobita.
 The first was featured in Kodansha's Monthly Shōnen Sirius magazine in January, and the second in Kodansha's Bessatsu Shōnen Magazine in February.
 Atlus had started to ask players to avoid spoilers with their game Catherine, which they did again for Persona Q.

 In February 2014, Atlus announced that the game would see an English release in the second half of 2014.
 The localization was handled internally by Atlus, and followed their policy for the Persona series: they kept the text as close as possible to the Japanese original, except where some aspects such as humor would be difficult for a Western audience to understand.
 They also sought to avoid localization that would seem out of context with the visuals, citing the changes to the setting of the Ace Attorney games as a type of localization they wished to avoid.
 In Europe, the game was published by NIS America.